 Food is Food.
 Meat is meat.
 Wheat is wheat.
 Proteins are proteins.
-Carbohydrates are carbohydrates etc. etc. Obviously then, dog food and people food are really one in the same.
-The difference is simply the way it has been processed, packaged and marketed by the companies that make this “special food for dogs.”
+Carbohydrates are carbohydrates etc. etc. Then, dog food and people food are the same.
+The difference is simply the way it has been processed, packaged, and marketed by the companies that make this “special food for dogs.”

-Don’t get me wrong we all have our own food intolerance’s.
-I personally am lactose-intolerant, therefore dairy products and me, don’t see eye to eye.
+Don’t get me wrong we all have our food intolerances.
+I am lactose-intolerant, therefore dairy products, and I, don’t see eye to eye.
 That said, I also have come to find out that 2 of my 3 dogs are not friends with tomatoes.

 A Long History but Only a Recent Phenomenon

-A brief synopsis of the history of dog food brings us back all the way to the mid 1700’s in both France and Britain where there are well documented writings and conversations about proper animal nutrition.
+A brief synopsis of the history of dog food brings us back to the mid-1700s in both France and Britain where there are well-documented writings and conversations about proper animal nutrition.